Dyson’s new Airwrap fixes one of its biggest problems

 Even better, the re-designed Airwrap tools are compatible with the original Airwrap, so you don’t need to invest in a new styler to benefit from the new attachments.

 The new Dyson Airwrap is priced at $599 / £479.99 / AU$899, which makes it slightly pricier than its predecessor, although it does come with the new re-engineered attachments.
-It will go on sale in the UK at the end of March, although in the US and Australia it won’t be available until at least June.
+In the UK, it's available to pre-order from Dyson now and will ship at the end of March, although in the US and Australia it won’t be available until at least June.
 The set of attachments can also be purchased on their own for $199 / £149.99 /AU$249 making it possible to upgrade an existing Airwrap, too.

 If you can’t wait a few more weeks to get your hands on the latest version of the hot air styler, then head over to our article where to buy a Dyson Airwrap to find out which retailers have stock of the original Dyson Airwrap.